 … positive or negative transfers to basic demand (D’-s”I’) and consequent similar transfers to surplus demand (D”-s”I”) belong to the theory of booms and slumps.
 They involve changes in (aggregate basic or aggregate surplus) demand, with entrepreneurs receiving back more (or less) than they paid out in outlay (which includes profits of all kinds).
 The immediate effect (of these aberrational monetary transfers) is on the price levels at the final markets, and to these changes (in price), enterprise as a whole responds to release an upward (or downward) movement of the whole economy.
 But the initial increased transfers to demand [that is, excess transfers along (D’-s’I’) and (D”-s”I”) ] are not simply to be supposed.
 For that would be postulating without explaining the boom or slump.
 [CWL 15, 64]

-Postulating or describing without explaining is saying “This is what it looks like,” rather than “This is what it is,” or “This is the endogenous form of its explanation.”
+Postulating or describing without explaining is saying “This is what it looks like,” rather than “This is what it is,” or “This is its immanent intelligibility.”

 (For greater perspective read also in CWL 15: Figures 24-6, Growth of Rate of Basic Production (Q’) over a Pure Cycle; 24-7, Rate of Change of dQ”/Q” and dQ’/Q’ over a Pure Cycle; and 27-1, Rate of change of v, w, and f during a Pure Cycle, Ideal Maximum f)

-In a particular instance of stagflation, fellow flows are out of sync in magnitude or pace with one another.
+In a particular instance of stagflation, concomitant flows, which should be in their proper pace in a pure system of either stability or expansion, are out of sync in magnitude or pace with one another.
 The stagflation may occur as a particular combination of any of several different elements which together would combine to constitute the stagflation.
 Here is a the Diagram of Rates of Flow annotated with some possible Elements of Stagflation.

 Macroeconomic Field Theory is a set of invariant relations explaining the formal cause of the double-circuited macroeconomic process, just as electromagnetics is a set of invariant relations explaining the formal cause of the combination of electrical and magnetic phenomena.
 Each case of stagflation ultimately boils down to, or can be explained as, an imbalance of the crossovers between the basic and the surplus circuits.
 Whether from a) disequilibrated taxation and spending, b) a sudden rise in oil prices and reduced investment activity, or c) stimulus flows escaping intended channels, stagflation is a dynamic disequilibrium within a set of flows which should be interdependently coordinated with one another.
 In CWL 15, 173-76, after sketching out a particular possible configuration of stagflation, Lonergan comments that, “what cannot be tolerated, much less sustained, is for one circuit to be drained by the other.”
 [CWL 15, 175]